ansonlouis/jsonymer/README.md

   - Of course, built as a polymer web component for ease of use and integration

 ##TODO
-  - Add callback ability to relevant events (onItemAdded, onItemRemoved, onBeforeItemRemoved, etc)
   - Separate some event function bodies into their own standalone methods for easy use
-  - #bug: tiny bug (sorta) where you click "add-item (+)" for an array parent and it stays active (because with arrays its set to stay focus for easy key navigation use)
+  - bug: tiny bug (sorta) where you click "add-item (+)" for an array parent and it stays active (because with arrays its set to stay focus for easy key navigation use)
+  - bug: firefox - cursor in contenteditable elements is not showing up, also the right-left arrow keys don't move the cursor, although if you click a cursor location and start typing, it seems to take into account the updated cursor position
+  - add google opensource icons
+  - add event data to this readme
+  - collapsable items
+  - add ability for dev to input custom made object that can have predefined properties like "locked/validateMethod/forcePropertyType/etc"

 ##Basic Use
 --------